Stephan-Heuscher/AI-Rescue-Ring/PRIVACY_POLICY.md

 **What We DON'T Do**: We do not log, store, or transmit any app usage information.

-## Internet Access

-While the app includes AdMob (which requires internet access), **the app itself does not transmit any user data or app settings to the internet**.
-Internet access is used solely for:
-- Loading advertisements (when you choose to watch them)
-- AdMob's functionality as described above

 ## Children's Privacy

 Assistive Tap does not knowingly collect any personal information from children.
 The app is designed to be safe for users of all ages.
-AdMob ads are configured to comply with the Children's Online Privacy Protection Act (COPPA) and Google's policies for serving ads to children.

 ## Data Security

 - All app settings are stored locally using Android's secure SharedPreferences
-- No data is transmitted from the app to external servers (except AdMob as described)
+- No data is transmitted from the app to external servers
 - The accessibility service operates in a sandboxed environment with minimal permissions

 ## Your Rights and Choices